 If you’re delivering bad news, there’s no way to sugarcoat it.
 You need to be direct and professional about it.
 At the same time, you should also try to find a way to solve the problem.

 For instance, if a customer has ordered something that was out of stock, an automated email telling them that you don’t have the product right now won’t cut it.
 You should tell the customer when you expect it to be available or perhaps offer some other products instead.

-It’s best to have a written procedure for these situations so your customer support agents know how to deal with them without having to worry too much.
+It's best to have a written procedure ready to respond to frustrated customers so your customer support agents know how to deal with them without having to worry too much.
 Of course, active listening is important to hear the customer’s response and settle on next steps.